-If you have a project or workspace open and your connected device isn’t listed as a run destination in the Scheme pop-up menu, verify that:
+If you have a project or workspace open and your connected iOS device isn’t listed as a Scheme toolbar menu, verify that:

 The app’s targeted iOS version is equal to or greater than the iOS version installed on your device.